 Now proceed to uninstall and reinstall the Horizon View Agent.

-On a final note, when running the Horizon Agent on Horizon for Linux, make sure that forward and reverse DNS entries exist, and that DNS is functioning on the network where the Linux VM resides.
+When running the Horizon Agent on Horizon for Linux, make sure that forward and reverse DNS entries exist, and that DNS is functioning on the network where the Linux VM resides.

 Video Settings (Video Memory (VRAM), Resolution, Number of Displays)